 The course fee, which will be given upon application, includes tuition, accommodation, excursion costs, airport shuttle services, orientation programs, USB modem hire, a UNSW student card allowing access to all UNSW facilities, all meals when camping in Kakadu National Park, breakfast in Cairns, and breakfast and lunch in Sydney.
 The program fee does not include any additional meals or airfares.

-All students who complete a UNSW Study Abroad Summer School course are issued with a formal UNSW transcript.
+All students who complete a June-July Summer School course are issued with a formal UNSW transcript.

-A package of international and domestic Australian flights (via Qantas) for each specific course itinerary is administered through STA Travel in the USA and can be booked online.
+A package of international and domestic Australian flights (via Qantas) for each specific course itinerary is administered through STA Travel in the USA.